-To familiarize yourself with the sending and receiving of UDP messages, create an Android application that provides a service for client registration and deregistration.
+To familiarize yourself with sending and receiving UDP messages, create an Android application that provides a service for client registration and deregistration.
 This is the first step towards building a chat-like application.

 - The server provides a user registration and deregistration service.
-To send a message to the server, the client must send a packet to the corresponding address and port. - The UDP packet must follow a specific format which can be seen in the appendix. - On successful registration or deregistration, the server will reply with an ACK message.
+The client must send a message to the corresponding address and port. - The UDP packet must follow a specific format which can be seen in the appendix. - On successful registration or deregistration, the server will reply with an ACK message.
 Since UDP is connectionless and there is no guarantee on receiving the message, you must specifically handle such situations.
-Since receiving a message is a blocking operation, one solution is to implement a socket timeout.
+Receiving a message is a blocking operation, which can be solved with socket timeout.
 If there is no message received within the specified time, the client will stop listening for new messages. - As a result, one flow for registration (or deregistration) is the following: the client sends a "regsiter" message.
 The server receives the messages and replies with an "ack" message.
-The client must process this message and display a message that the registration has been successful. - A different flow is when the server is unavailable or the packets get dropped.
+The client must process this message and display a notification that the registration has been successful. - A different flow is when the server is unavailable or the packets get dropped.
 The client sends a "register" message.
 The server does not reply.
 By having a timeout mechanism you can stop listening for new messages after a predefined time.
-When the time limit is reached the client knows that there is no "ack" message from the server.
+When the time limit is reached, the client knows that there is no "ack" message from the server.
 In such a case, the client will initiate a new attempt to register.
 You must also implement this behavior in your application. - The "register" and "deregister" flows are identical, the only difference is the type of the message. - For this task you do not need to send any Vector or Lamport clocks.
 You can leave the field empty.